ZiMeng-Firefly/PojavLauncher-Experimental-Edition/README.md

 A Minecraft: Java Edition Launcher for Android based on Boardwalk.
 点击切换<a href="/README-ZH_CN.md">中文</a>

-[Pojav Beta·Zink](https://github.com/Vera-Firefly/PojavLauncher-Beta-Zink) Experimental version for Mesa renderer
+Based on [Pojav Beta·Zink](https://github.com/Vera-Firefly/PojavLauncher-Beta-Zink) Experimental version for Mesa renderer
 ## Introduction:
 * This repository was forked on [PojavLauncherTeam:PojavLauncher](https://github.com/PojavLauncherTeam/PojavLauncher)